-Questions for Child Care Centers/ Providers
+Questions for Child Care Centers and Providers

 Sending a child to day care can be hard on any parent.
 But taking the time to research a safe, credible program can help you feel at ease.
 Inquire about the following when you're finding a day care center:

 Accreditation: Childcare providers who are accredited by a national organization meet standards that exceed most state licensing requirements.
-But don't rule out a childcare program simply because it isn't accredited.
+But don't rule out a childcare program simply because it is not accredited.
 Indications of credibility vary from state to state.
 Learn more about the standards where you live from Child Care Aware of America.

-Child-to-staff ratio: For the best care, the American Academy of Pediatrics recommends one caregiver for every:
+Child-to-Staff Ratio: For the best care, the American Academy of Pediatrics recommends one caregiver for every:

 - three to four infants